Allegations against staff, carers and volunteers

 The LADO will respond to all contacts within one working day.
 Making contact with the LADO should not delay the need to refer cases onto the police or to Children’s Services if more immediate safeguarding concerns are prevalent.

-What does the LADO do?
+What the LADO does

 The first step will be to offer an initial discussion about the concern.
 This may consist of advice and guidance about the most appropriate way of managing the allegation.
 Following that the LADO may: